khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 <img src="/images/snappy_teardown/7.png" class="img-responsive" />
 <img src="/images/snappy_teardown/8.png" class="img-responsive" />

-Unfortunately they didn't follow their idea all the way through: they've got a great testimonial about how easy it is to set up Snappy, but it floats at the bottom of the page instead of supporting the main pitch:
+Unfortunately they didn't follow their idea all the way through: they've got a great quote about how easy it is to set up Snappy, but it floats at the bottom of the page instead of supporting the main pitch:

 <img src="/images/snappy_teardown/10.png" class="img-responsive" />